hanshuebner/simple-basex/README.md

 The returned session object handles the context for all database interactions.

+The session object is an EventEmitter.
+When a connection error is encountered by the client, it is forwarded as 'connectionError' event on the session object.
+This can be used to implement automatic database reconnection for long running server processes.

 ### session.execute(command, [handler])

 Execute the `command` on the database server.
 Upon completion, the